 Increasing growth and popularity of Polkadot

 The price of Polkadot (DOT) is, like many cryptocurrencies, volatile.
 However, it has increased a great deal since its launch.
 In August 2020, a single DOT coin was worth about $3.
-At its peak in the bull run, which started in October 2020, DOT rose as high as $53.88 in September 2021.
-Not bad for a coin that launched a year before.
-The success of Polkadot’s rollout of more advanced features will no doubt shape the future price of the coin.
+At its peak, DOT rose as high as $53.88 in September and November of 2021.
+By August of 2023, however, the price had dropped back down to $4.55.

-Besides price movement, Polkadot is also making partnerships with some of the huge names in the industry.
-Europe’s largest telecom provider by revenue, Deutsche Telekom, has partnered with Polkadot and invested significantly in Polkadot (DOT) token.
+Polkadot is also making partnerships with some of the huge names in the industry.
+Europe’s largest telecom provider by revenue, Deutsche Telekom, partnered with Polkadot and invested significantly in Polkadot (DOT) token.
 T-Systems, a subsidiary of Deutsche Telecom, will run multiple Polkadot validators to increase the network’s security.

-Due to low transaction fees and high processing speed, the number of companies accepting the Polkadot token is increasing every day.
+Due to low transaction fees and high processing speed, the number of companies accepting the Polkadot token increased rapidly.
 You can buy watches from Pita Bar in Barcelona or buy fashion accessories from Heir-Max in Nashville using DOT tokens.
 You can buy gift cards using Polkadot with Coinsbee to shop on Amazon and other popular websites.
 There are also many Polkadot payment gateways like NOWPayments which allow individuals and businesses to accept Polkadot payments instantly.